top of page

 How to Fund Live-In Care: Clear, Reassuring Guidance for Families

-When families first begin exploring live-in care, one question almost always comes up before anything else.
-How are we going to pay for it?
+When families first explore live-in care, one question often arises: How are we going to pay for it?

-At Neeryville Care, we speak to families every day who feel anxious and overwhelmed by funding information.
-Care costs can feel confusing, filled with unfamiliar terms, thresholds and rules that are hard to navigate when you are already worried about a loved one.
+At Neeryville Care, we talk to families daily who feel anxious and overwhelmed by funding information.
+Care costs can seem confusing, filled with unfamiliar terms, thresholds, and rules that are hard to navigate.
+This is especially true when you are already worried about a loved one.

-This guide is designed to give you calm, practical clarity.
-Not jargon.
-Not pressure.
+This guide aims to provide calm, practical clarity.
+No jargon.
+No pressure.
 Just straightforward guidance to help you understand your options and feel more confident about the next step.

 Is Live-In Care Always Self-Funded?